 Area of the base of the square pyramid = L² = 6cm x 6cm = 36cm²

-Step 3: Now multiply the calculated base area with the height of the pyramid.
+Step 3: Now multiply the calculated base area by the height of the pyramid.

-Now it is time to multiply the perpendicular distance of the common spot from the base (height) with the base area of the square-based pyramid.
+Now it is time to multiply the perpendicular distance of the common spot from the base (height) by the base area of the square-based pyramid.
 Remember that the volume is

 36cm² x 8cm = 288cm³

 Step 4: Divide the acquired answer by 3 to derive the desired volume.

 As per the formula, the volume of a square-based pyramid is derived only by dividing the derived multiplication result by 3.
 This step will lead you to the final answer to the volume of the pyramid.